Musings

 SEPTEMBER 2023

-Do the most technically skilled candidate will get the role?
+Does the most technically skilled candidate get the role?

 Of course technical skills matter when you are applying for a job.